Transcription

 You may learn a lot of vocabulary in the short term, but in the long term, you will remember very few of those words.

-On top of that, when you want to use them in a sentence, you'll get stuck because you don't always know how to properly use these words in a sentence, for example with which preposition or if it's a verb, how to conjugate it correctly?
+On top of that, when you want to use them in a sentence, you'll get stuck because you don't always know how to correctly use these words in a sentence, for example with which preposition or if it's a verb, how to conjugate it correctly?

 To access this content, simply click on the link in the description of this video and you will receive it by email.